Resume Education Section: What to Include & When

 47% of employers screen by GPA for entry-level roles.
 The placement rules, GPA matrix, and credential guide for 2026.

 The education section is the most over-thought and under-optimized part of most resumes.
-New graduates agonize over GPA thresholds and coursework lists, while experienced professionals aren't sure whether to include it at all.
+New graduates and internship seekers agonize over GPA thresholds and coursework lists, while experienced professionals aren't sure whether to include it at all.
 Here's the reality: according to a NACE Job Outlook survey, 47% of employers still use GPA as a screening filter for entry-level roles — but McKinsey research shows that skills-based hiring is five times more predictive of job performance than education alone.
 The education section matters, but how much it matters — and where it belongs on the page — depends entirely on where you are in your career.
 This guide covers the exact formatting rules, placement logic, GPA decision framework, and the growing role of alternative credentials that every job seeker needs to understand in 2026.

 Education on Resumes: The Data